 Salesforce Worldtour Sydney Conference

-In February, Salesforce turned its Worldtour Sydney Conference into a virtual event in just ten days.
-They adapted many things, including their trade show floor.
+In February, Salesforce turned its conference into a virtual event in just ten days.
 “The initial live event was meant to include an expo hall so our team built a digital experience inspired by the act of browsing booths,” Leandro Perez, VP Asia Pacific, writes in a company post detailing the process of digitizing the conference.
 “Attendees from around the world could explore 18 virtual rooms based on Salesforce Customer 360.
-A company expert hosted each room, sharing demos with visitors and answering questions in real time.”
+A company expert hosted each room, sharing demos with visitors, and answering questions in real-time.”dfdfdfd

-If you’re going to transform your event into a virtual gathering, you’ll have to choose a streaming option that works best for you.
-Of course there are free options like Instagram Live, Facebook Live (which also provides the ability to accept donations), and LinkedIn Live, but for most purposes you’ll have to investigate a paid platform.
+If you’re going to virtualize live events, you’ll have to choose a streaming option first.
+Of course, there are free options like Instagram Live, Facebook Live (which also provides the ability to accept donations), and LinkedIn Live, but for most purposes, you’ll have to investigate a paid platform.
+Streaming options include:

 - ViewStub.Com (allows for ticketing, option for music/entertainment)

 - Run The World (functionality for larger conferences and events)

 For a fairly exhaustive list (plus some other amazing resources), check out writer Cherie Hu’s Virtual Music Events Directory.
 While it’s designed primarily for music events, the resources detailed include many that apply across the board.

 While your sponsors will understand that you’re adapting under tremendously difficult circumstances (we’re all in this together, after all) they will still expect to see a return on their investment, whether that be the exposure or leads they expected from the event.